Superalgos/Superalgos/README.md

 **2. Extract the ZIP file**:

 How you extract/unpack the files depends on the software you use to handle ZIP files.
-Double clicking the ZIP file should work in most scenarios, however, some systems may "open" the file instead of "extracting" it.
+Double-clicking the ZIP file should work in most scenarios, however, some systems may "open" the file instead of "extracting" it.
 Make sure you are "extracting" and not just "opening" the file.
 You may also right-click the file and check the options available on the pop-up menu.

 When you extract the ZIP file, a folder structure will be created with the root folder being ```Superalgos Desktop App```.

-You may extract/unpack the files in any location of your drive, however, we recommend unpacking in an accesible route *(i.e.: ```C:\```)*, as you will later need to fit an additional folder inside the ```Superalgos Desktop App``` folder, and you will also need to access these folders every time you launch the app.
+You may extract/unpack the files in any location of your drive, however, we recommend unpacking in an accessible route *(i.e.: ```C:\```)*, as you will later need to fit an additional folder inside the ```Superalgos Desktop App``` folder, and you will also need to access these folders every time you launch the app.

 **3. Download the Data Package**:

-For your convenience and [for the reasons explained](https://superalgos.org/tools-superalgos-desktop-app.shtml#expectations) in the Superalgos Desktop App page on the website, we maintain a downloadable market-data file that you can download, so that you may be up and running as quickly as possible.
+For your convenience and [the reasons explained](https://superalgos.org/tools-superalgos-desktop-app.shtml#expectations) in the Superalgos Desktop App page on the website, we maintain a downloadable market-data file that you can download, so that you may be up and running as quickly as possible.

 Go to the [latest Data release](https://github.com/Superalgos/DesktopApp/releases/tag/data.poloniex.btc.usdt.2019.09.24) and download ```Poloniex.BTC.USDT.Historic.Data.zip```.